 6. Integrated LMS

-Many authoring tools are separate to LMSs which means the content was created on one platform in order to distribute on many others.
-Not surprisingly, advanced features get removed for compatibility and the free elearning software doesn’t transfer from one to the other without issues.
+Many authoring tools are separate from LMSs which means the content was created on one platform in order to distribute on many others.
+Not surprisingly, advanced features get removed for compatibility and the free eLearning software doesn’t transfer from one to the other without issues.
 However, the best free eLearning authoring tools are integrated into the LMS meaning that content created will look and function as well as possible.

 Deploying a new LMS can be a daunting task, but your eLearning authoring tool should easily integrate with your existing LMS implementation.
 Things to look for include compatibility, Single-Sign-On (SS), and API capabilities.

 Instructional designers and L&D professionals will tell you that getting people to complete their courses can be like herding cats.
 However, with push notifications going directly to their smartphone, it’s simple to advise them of new courses, prizes won, or looming deadlines.